dhankhar313/dhankhar313/README.md

   - Creating an AI that plays Flappy Bird
   - Learning Neural Networks and Deep Learning

-- I'm currently working on Machine Learning and Neural Networks and will soon move on to Deep Leaerning
+- I'm currently working on Machine Learning and Neural Networks and will soon move on to Deep Learning

 - Reach me at **cse.2278@gmail.com**